RBVI/clusterMaker2/README.md

     1. Go through the algorithms in the clusterManager
     2. Check if there exists results from the clustering
         - If not, return false (DOOOH!)
+- The way the clustering column attribute is retrieved should be changed
+    - Go after the network table or something, get the "\_\_APCluster" from one of those columns
+        - Tip: __clusteringAttribute column in the network???

 ## Refactor TODO's
 - Move the getAlgorithms from the SimpleClusterContext?
 SimpleCluster or corresponding TaskFactory's responsibility?